-By emphasizing proper breathing, correct alignment, & awareness, you become acutely in tune with your body, and actually learn how to control its movement.
+By emphasizing proper breathing, correct alignment and awareness, you become acutely in tune with your body and actually learn how to control its movement.
 Quality of movement is valued over quantity of repetitions.

 Pilates exercises center around a strong “core,” which consists of the deep abdominal muscles along with the muscles closest to the spine.
 Control of the core is achieved by integrating the trunk, pelvis and shoulder girdle.